filiphric/nuxt-filiphric.com/content/posts/cypress-basics-before-beforeeach-after-aftereach/cypress-basics-before-beforeeach-after-aftereach.md

 In my tests, I add data to these empty arrays as needed.

 ## What should you put in these blocks?
 I like to think of these hooks as a preparation state of my test.
 I rarely put `.visit()` in there, which means more repetition, but a clearer view of what I am trying to do in my test.
 I often use these hooks to fire a couple of API requests, seed data, set authorization cookie or do some similar action that does not require app to be open in the browser.
+There’s a great post by a friend of mine, Martin Škarbala from kiwi.com about how you can speed up your tests by <a href="https://code.kiwi.com/skip-the-ui-using-api-calls-d358b9b61b91">skipping UI and use API instead</a>.

 Hope this helped, if that was the case, pass it on and share it on your social networks.
 You’ll help my blog grow and I will be very thankful for that.